Today, we’re going to share some Amazon hacks to help you save more money when shopping online on Amazon.

 You can save even more as you may get a bonus additional discount on your first order, and if you have 5 or more different items on your subscription, the discount goes up to 15% each time.

-21. Score free ebooks, movie, and music credits
+21. Score free eBooks, movies, and music credits

 If you are a Prime member, and you’d like to get digital content such as e-books, music, and videos free, did you know you can get free credits for these things quite easily?